 Around this time, you’ll stop being the only one that can understand your little one when they speak.
 They’ll be so clear when expressing their ideas that strangers will be able to understand them as well.
 They’ll tell stories and learn more about the grammar rules of language.
 Their sentences will become more complex as they choose the right verbs, nouns, or pronouns to arrange in the correct order.
 You’ll have quite the conversationalist in your hands!

-You can also check how to encourage your daughter’s language development here.
+You can also check how to encourage your child’s language development here.